-You need a lot less energy to move around in space than to escape the Earth’s gravity, especially if space elevators or launch loops are built on the Moon and Mars, for resource extraction.
+You need a lot less energy to move around in space than to escape the Earth’s gravity.
 You can travel for “free” with a lightsail, and for little more with ion propulsion, but acceleration is agonisingly slow, especially with any significant load.
 If it’s proved, the EM Drive, but I remain suspicious of something which contests basic physical laws (remember cold fusion?).

 For meaningful thrust, you need to heat a propellant to high temperatures.
 A cheap way would be to focus the sun through mirrors on propellant, it will need large mirrors to get sufficiently high temperatures to get adequate thrust, but these can be quite light in weight in the vacuum of space.
 Towards Mars the strength of the sun tails off (about 60% of Earth values) but is more than double Earth values at Venus.
-Alternatively, more expensive but potentially greater thrust for large vessels, nuclear fission, there is uranium and plenty of thorium on the Moon.
+Alternatively, more expensive but potentially greater thrust for large vessels, nuclear fission, there is uranium and plenty of thorium on the Moon, and likely to be some in near earth asteroids.
 Disposing of nuclear waste is not a problem, compared to the intensity of cosmic radiation.

 For propellant, the lighter the atoms contained, the faster they are accelerated and more thrust; hydrogen is best, water will do, but although a little less effective, carbon dioxide (stored frozen, dry ice) from Venus could be cheaper and more plentiful.